A medieval ring with an arcade setting

 Arcade setting for the medieval ring directly after soldering

-Now the setting – following the shape of the medieval sapphire – is bent, closed and finally soldered together.
-Then a so-called "inner frame" (a kind of inner ring) is soldered into this socket, on which the sapphire can later lie securely and firmly.
+The setting is then bent, closed and finally soldered together following the shape of the medieval sapphire.
+A so-called "inner frame" (a kind of inner ring) is then soldered into this setting, on which the sapphire can later rest securely and firmly.

-Now it was time to put on the "capitals" of the arcades.
-To do this, a tiny gold wire was rolled flat, divided into pieces a few millimeters in size, bent and clamped onto two adjacent arcade arches, in order to then solder it firmly there:
+Now it was time to put the “capitals” of the arcades on.
+To do this, a tiny gold wire was rolled flat, cut into pieces a few millimetres in size, bent and clamped onto two adjacent arcade arches, where it was then soldered in place:

 Production of a medieval ring